Aghavan: Production

 The film is directed by APG Elumalai, a former assistant of film director Prabhu Solomon and insisted that the film is based on temple tale, implies the conflict between good and evil inside the human beings.
 The film is predominantly shot in Agasteeswarar Temple, Kolapakkam and the plot of the story is developed inside the temple.

-The filmmakers roped in Kannada Actress Chirashree & Telugu actress Nithya M Shetty to play the female leads in the film and in fact the film marks the Tamil acting debut for both of them.
+The filmmakers roped in Kannada actress Chirashree Anchan and Telugu actress Nitya Shetty to play leads in the film and the film marks the Tamil acting debut for the former.

-Marketing

-The official teaser of the film was unveiled on 4 February 2019.

 Reception

 The Times of India gave the film one-and-half out of five stars and wrote that "The several flashback episodes and multiple non-linear narrations confuse the audience, and the never-ending screenplay makes things worse".